Restarting the job

 If you do not see the Change Page Range to Process item in the Job menu, use Add/Remove Menu Items to add it.

-- In the Change Page Range to Process dialog, select Range of Pages and type the start page and end page you figured out above.
+- In the Change Page Range to Process dialog, select Range of Pages and type the start page and end page you decided.